Date, time, and location – all you need to know about this year’s race.

-Company captains must confirm their teams online the day after the race by using Captain's Tools.
+Company captains must confirm their teams online within 48 business hours after the race by using Captain's Tools.
 You may re-organise the automatically assigned teams at this time if desired or necessary.

 Individual and special awards will be listed on this website following each race.
 Team results will be added as soon as they are verified.